venture23-aleo/doko-js/README.md

 # AleoJS
 > EthersJS (+Hardhat) for the Aleo ecosystem

 AleoJS library aims to be a simple and compact library for interacting with the Aleo blockchain and its ecosystem.
-It’ll fully leverage the existing tools and provide an easy to use interface to anyone who wants to build on top of Aleo.
+Inspired by the work from [zk-gaming-toolkit](https://github.com/kryha/zk-gaming-toolkit), it’ll fully leverage the existing tools and provide an easy to use interface to anyone who wants to build on top of Aleo.

 ## Installation and Setup